sascha245/vuex-simple/README.md

 ```

 **Warning**: You need to create one module instance per store.
-Don't use an already transformed for `createVuexStore`.
+Don't use an already transformed instance for `createVuexStore`.

 #### Usage

-You can use the `useStore(store)` function to get the bound module instance from your store.
+You can use the `useStore(store)` function to get the bound module class instance from your store.

 ```ts
 // In your vue component